 However, when you are working with so many small services combined together, it becomes crucial for each service to locate and communicate with one another to get a job done.
-This is where service discovery comes into play.
+This is where service discovery in microservices comes into play.

 Service discovery is the technology to automatically detect services and devices on a computer network.
 It is how applications and microservices locate different components on a network.
 A service discovery protocol is a network protocol that implements this technology and reduces manual configuration tasks on the part of both the administrators and the users.

 You can implement service discovery on both a central server and client-server.
 It simply requires a common language that allows the software to make use of one another’s services without requiring any additional intervention on the user’s part.

 When you are working on a microservices application, you have to deal with service instances that have dynamic locations.
 These instances might also need to be changed at runtime, based on factors such as autoscaling, service upgrades, and failures.
 In such a scenario, the services dependent on these instances must be aware.